Kamala Harris takes over Biden’s schedule as he undergoes root canal

 “He is experiencing further discomfort this morning, which was anticipated,” the letter said.
 “The endodontal specialty team from Walter Reed will complete the President's root canal today, at the White House.”

 As a result, Ms Harris will assume the president’s schedule.
-She will host College Athlete Day with both the men and women’s 2022-2023 NCAA Championship teams.
+She will host College Athlete Day with both the men and women’s 2022-2023 NCAA championship teams.
+She will be accompanied by Second Gentleman Doug Emhoff.

 It is unclear whether the president’s root canal is considered an emergency procedure or how long it will last or when it will take place.